CC-Public/DashboardAssignment/README.md

  * [AngularJS](http://angularjs.org) - use as many angular features as you can (services, dependency injection, directives) but do not over complicate
  * [TypeScript](http://www.typescriptlang.org/) - use classes, inheritance and strong typing as much as possible.
 You can find definitions for common libraries [here](https://github.com/borisyankov/DefinitelyTyped)
  * [Twitter Bootstrap](http://getbootstrap.com/) + [Less CSS](http://lesscss.org/) - use responsive 12-column grid-system
- * [Protractor](http://angular.github.io/protractor/) - cover you application with necessary tests
+ * [Protractor](http://angular.github.io/protractor/) - cover your application with necessary tests

 Plus anything that helps you.
 But try to keep the stack as thin as possible, so don't use extra dependencies unless you *really* need them.
 Additional credit would be given for those who *will not use jQuery*.